-Illés Farkas, Senior research associate, Statistical and Biological Physics Group
+Illés Farkas, Senior research associate at the Statistical and Biological Physics

 |Research: Biological and social regulatory networks |

 |General description: Anywhere you look you will see that smaller components make up larger entities, systems.
 For example, you may wonder how the molecules of one of your cells (or a large group of human individuals) can act as one when needed.
 In these two (and many other) cases the key is control/influence mediated through the interactions among the participating units.
 Specialists usually think about these systems in terms of networks (nodes=participants, links=contacts).|